serqco/qabstracts/codebook.md

 ### 2.6 Structured abstracts' headings

 Codes of the form `h-<xyz>` designate internal headings that occur in structured abstracts:
-A section intro term "<Xyz>:" or some synonym of that, that announces subsequent `<xyz>` information.
+A section intro term "Xyz:" or some synonym of that, that announces subsequent `<xyz>` information.

 It does _not_ matter whether the announcement is correct.